This topic describes the best practice for optimizing the performance of querying internal tables in Hologres.

 Update statistics information

-You must first execute the explain statement and check whether the statistics information in the results of the explain statement is correct.
+Statistics collection has specific limits.
+In scenarios where statistics are collected in a non-real-time manner, for example, statistics collection is manually or periodically triggered, you may fail to obtain the most accurate data characteristics.
+You must first run the explain command and check whether the statistics information in the execution result of the explain command is correct.
 In the statistics information, the rows parameter indicates the number of rows of an operator and the width parameter indicates the width of an operator.

 A poor execution plan may be generated if statistics information is not synchronized in time.
-Example:
+The following example is for your reference:

 Seq Scan on tmp1 (cost=0.00..5.01 rows=1000 width=1)